cnaize/fawe-policy/index.md

 Cookies are files with a small amount of data that are commonly used as anonymous unique identifiers.
 These are sent to your browser from the websites that you visit and are stored on your device's internal memory.

-This Service does not use these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collect information and improve their services.
+This Service does not use these “cookies”.

 **Service Providers**